Preponderous-Software/Ponder/README.md

 # Ponder

 ## Description
-Offering a number of packages, Ponder is a library that facilitates the development of applications through the use of provided tools, services and specifications.
+Offering a number of packages, Ponder is a library that facilitates the development of software applications and plugins through the use of provided tools, services and specifications.
 Functionality that can be used in many areas has been abstracted out into a usable framework.
 This will greatly simplify the process of creating and updating software.

 A list of features can be found [here](https://github.com/Preponderous-Software/Ponder/wiki/Features).